rapidsai/rmm/README.md

 As another example, `PoolMemoryResource` allows you to allocate a large "pool" of device memory up-front.
-Subsequent allocations will simply draw from this pool of already allocated memory.
+Subsequent allocations will draw from this pool of already allocated memory.
 The example below shows how to construct a PoolMemoryResource with an initial size of 1 GiB and a maximum size of 4 GiB.
 The pool uses `CudaMemoryResource` as its underlying ("upstream") memory resource: